Poleton/TSS-orchestrator/README.md

 You will have to create by default the users, this is made automatically adding in the _src/main/resources/data.sql_:

-    insert into user values (1, 'user1', '1234');
+    insert into user values (1, 'user1', '1234', '{privateKey}');

 >Put all necessary User values.
+>Change the _{privateKey}_ to your Ganache's first account private key.

-and uncommenting the last line in the _src/main/resources/application.properties_:
+Uncomment the last line in the _src/main/resources/application.properties_:

     spring.datasource.initialization-mode=always